kevinlimantoro123/tp/docs/DeveloperGuide.md

     * 3e1.
 CraftConnect shows an error message, informing the user of the contact which is already using the phone number.

       Use case resumes at step 3.

+* 3f.
+The inputted attributes are the same as the old attributes of the contact

+    * 3f1.
+CraftConnect shows an error message, informing the user that the inputted attributes are the same as the old attributes of the contact.

+      Use case resumes at step 3.
       <br><br><br>

 **Use case: Find a contact by a unique attribute (e.g., `Email`, `Phone`)**